JonasEmrich/vg-beat-detectors/README.md

 The input ECG signal is processed segment-wise using segments with a default length of 2sec and an overlap of 50%, i.e., `window_length=2` and `window_overlap=0.5`.
-Thus, these parameters allow adjustments to the segment-wise computation.
+As their name suggests, these parameters allow for adjustments of the window length and overlap.

 ### Setting highpass cutoff frequency

-The input ECG signal is pre-processed by a highpass filter with a lower cut-off frequency of $4 \mathrm{Hz}$.
-To modify the cut-off frequency, the parameter `lowcut` can be set.
+To change the lower cutoff frequency of the highpass filter that pre-processes the input ECG signal, the parameter `lowcut` can be modified The default value is $4 \mathrm{Hz}$.

 ## References